 There is no team, no account manager, no offshore handoff.
 You will talk to me.
 I read your application, I build your app, and I answer your messages.

 That is the whole price.
-The first 12 weeks start your build.
+Your first payment is $100, which covers your build and your first 4 weeks.
 After that it is simply $25 a week to keep it hosted, running, and improving, and you can cancel anytime.

 No quotes.
 No invoices.
 No hourly rates.
 No surprise bills.